sneakers-the-rat/surveillance-graphs/_sections/_ideology/vulgarld.md

 - Search engine web was not inevitable either: {% cite intronaShapingWebWhy2000 %}
 - as we saw with search! surveillance (in extreme part lmao) is encouraged by convenience - to make robots be maximally responsive and accurate in their responses to us, they need to fill in some missing context somewhere. surveillance is just an extremely valuable signal there.
+- open source and openness is not the alternative!
+FOSS can't compete with the KG part and is just a reflection of the same kind of ideology that drives the rest of the harms anyway. we need to hink of not only different tools but a fundamentally different ethos than the cloud service model.
+	- also this is why open platforms also don't work

 - the poltics of ontologies are neatly illustrated by the fact that "a woman is a woman" means precisely the opposite thing w.r.t trans woman to transmisics as compared to normal people.